kluo/edx-documentation/en_us/video/source/video_course.rst

    associated with this edX video ID override them.

-6. Set the **Video Download Allowed** field to **True** or **False** to define whether students can download this video.
+6. Set the **Video Download Allowed** field to **True** or **False** to define whether learners can download this video.

 #.
 Click **Save**.
 The referenced video appears in the video component.